Writing on the Ohio State website, Jeff Grabmeier reports that:

 Source: “A ‘million word gap’ for children who aren’t read to at home,” by Jeff Grabmeier, April 4, 2019, osu.edu

-are buy two, get two FREE for a limited time.
+are buy one, get one FREE for a limited time.

 Delivered five days a week containing news, success stories, solutions, trend reports, and much more.Unsubscribe